 2. From Bottom Toolbar

-Bottom toolbar is the most commonly used way to access the “Before/After” image in Lightroom.
+Most photographers use the Bottom toolbar to access the “Before/After” image in Lightroom.

 You can also hit the shortcut key “T” on the keyboard to enable it.